oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 of the service template to the requirement of the node type the service template offers an implementation for.

-####

->  author="Calin Curescu [2]" date="2018-08-23T07:47:00Z"
->
-> The properties and attributes are totally wrong here as a requirement does not have them.
+#### <span class="comment-start" id="1102" author="Calin Curescu [2]" date="2018-08-23T07:47:00Z">The properties and attributes are totally wrong here as a requirement does not have them.
 One should not be able to assign a requirement without having a real dependency to match.
-The last two rows should be deleted!
+The last two rows should be deleted!</span>Keynames<span class="comment-end" id="1102"></span>

-Keynames<span class="comment-end" id="1102"></span>

 The following is the list of recognized keynames for a TOSCA requirement
 mapping: